uuuiiinnnmmm/LSTM-Matlab-gait/README.md

 - **Required MATLAB Toolboxes:**

-  -Deep Learning Toolbox™
+  - Deep Learning Toolbox™

-  -Statistics and Machine Learning Toolbox™
+  - Statistics and Machine Learning Toolbox™

-  -(Optional) Signal Processing Toolbox™
+  - (Optional) Signal Processing Toolbox™

 A detailed list of dependencies can be found in the requirements.txt file.